bdorney/CMS_GEM_Analysis_Framework/README.txt

             before executing the framework.
 This will let you ensure the correct set of input files will be re-analyzed.

+            The script will only consider files that end in *Ana.root, the output of each will be *NewAna.root.

             Example:

                 source scripts/runMode_Rerun.sh GE11-VII-L-CERN-0001 $DATA_QC5/GE11-VII-L-CERN-0001 config/configAnalysis.cfg config/Mapping_GE11-VII-L.cfg